RaspberryPiFoundation/lesson_format/README.md

 ## Installation and Running

 The site builder is a python script, which uses [pandoc](http://johnmacfarlane.net/pandoc/) for rendering, as well as [phantom.js](http://phantomjs.org/) for beautifying scratch code.
-For generating PDFs, it can use either phantom.js or [wkhtmltopdf](http://wkhtmltopdf.org/).
+For generating PDFs, it uses phantom.js.

 If you have downloaded a zip file, you will need to set the script pandoc_scratchblocks/filter.py to +x